MemeStash-2021/Memestash-NodeJS/README.md

 │   ├── mock.js -> File that contains temporary mock data
 │   └── openapi.yaml -> OpenAPI Spec Sheet
-├── db -> Contains files used to fill & construct the DB │   ├── db_fill.sql
+├── db -> Contains files used to fill & construct the DB ├── export -> Contains the text file with password hashes │   ├── db_fill.sql
 │   └── db_structure.sql
 ├── docker-compose.yaml -> File used in order to construct the database.